Status of Building Projects at St Giles – July 2017

 Project 900 – Organ Renovation & New rooms

 A thorough review of the present organ has taken place.
 The DAC, Dame Gillian Weir and organists associated with St Giles and St Margaret’s have reviewed the various options.
 Their proposals have been presented to the congregation and to the PCC.
-As a result, the PCC has taken the decision to replace the current organ with a three-manual organ made by Grenzing.
+As a result, the PCC has taken the decision to replace the current organ with a new instrument.

 The replacement of the present organ will release the space under the tower.
 This presents a possibility of building two or three rooms in the space that is vacated.
 The selection process for the architect for this building work is underway and a final choice should be made in the summer of 2017.
 The first stage of any building work will be a feasibility study costing around £5000.